OpenBuildings/jamaker/guide/jamaker/getting-started.md

 	'name' => 'John Doe',

 	Jamaker::factory('user_with_posts', array(
-		// This value does not exit in the database and will not be saved, but we can use it ti pass variables around '_posts_count' = 5,
+		// This value does not exit in the database and will not be saved, but we can use it to pass variables around '_posts_count' = 5,

 		Jamaker::after('create', function($user){